ElectroTechnique/electrotechnique.github.io/README.md

 The pcb and front panel as seen below are available from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
 The entire cost of parts to build TSynth will be around $99 if you buy components from the cheaper suppliers and the build time around two hours to solder.
 Plans for a 3D printed/laser cut enclosure are also available.
 Questions: info@electrotechnique.cc

-### I am looking for re-sellers with an online presence to take front panels and PCBs directly from the manufacturer and sell, either bare or as a kit.
-Please contact me.

 #### If you want to offer and sell an enclosure, the 3D models for end cheeks are available with the SVG files for the laser cut sides [here](https://github.com/ElectroTechnique/TSynth-Teensy4.1/tree/master/Mechanical/)